-Considering that I’ve seen some MLMs with literally hundreds of complaints on the BBB (WWDB has only a few), it’s a good sign.
+Considering that I’ve seen some MLMs with literally hundreds of complaints on the BBB WWDB has only a few, it’s a pretty good sign.

 ✗ Because you’re really joining Amway, it can be difficult to overcome the negative stigma associated with this MLM giant.

-It’s hard enough to build a successful home business without having to overcome a bad reputation from the start.
+It’s hard enough to build a traditional business without having to overcome a bad reputation from the start.

-Like any (honest) MLM veteran will tell you, it’s an uphill battle when you start to prospect and recruit new distributors.
+Like any (honest) MLM veteran will tell you, it’s an uphill battle when you start prospecting and trying to recruit new distributors.

-Some might say that’s a lil’ deceptive or dishonest, but I think that building some curiosity and qualifying prospects up-front is just smart marketing.
+Some might say that’s being a lil’ deceptive or dishonest, but building some curiosity and qualifying prospects up front is also smart marketing.

 Not to mention that it weeds out the idiots and time-wasters straight away.